 Another benefit to our gradual conversion to a cashless society: When Chinese researchers tested 38 ATMs in downtown Taipei, they found that each key contained an average of 1,200 germs, including E. coli and cold and flu viruses.
 The "enter" key is a particularly popular microbe hangout.

 The Rx: When you use the ATM, hit the keys with your knuckle or slap on some hand sanitizer when you're done.

 Germ guru Gerba and his team tested surfaces in shopping malls for bacteria.
 "We have found food, E. coli, urine, mucus, feces, and blood on escalator handrails," he told CBS News.
 "And where there is mucus, you may also find cold and flu viruses."

-The Remedy Rx: Avoid touching handrails, unless you must — then wash your hands or use a generous amount of hand sanitizer afterward.
+The Rx: Avoid touching handrails, unless you must — then wash your hands or use a generous amount of hand sanitizer afterward.